 Use Today, Upcoming, and Later

 You can organize your own tasks into Today, Upcoming, and Later sections.
 I’ll admit that I did not like this feature at first, but now I can’t live without it.
-It enables me to focus on what I need to do Today and also keep an eye on tasks that should be completed soon.
+It enables me to focus on what I need to do Today and also keep track of tasks that should be completed soon.

 - Today = Tab + Y